How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 • Presence of other substances

-How Long Does Crack Cocaine Stay in Your System?
+How Long Does Coke Stay in Your System?
+How Can It Be Detected?

-The amount of time a drug remains in one's system is determined by its half-life.
-Crack Cocaine or cocaine usually stays in one’s system for up to three days from the last dose, but traces can be detected for up to two weeks in heavier users.
+The amount of time a drug remains in one’s system is determined by its half-life.
+Coke or cocaine usually stays in one’s system for up to three days from the last dose, but traces can be detected in a cocaine drug test for up to two weeks in heavier users.

 Back to top